soma2000-lang/Problem1-Problem2/README.md

 └── tests-start.sh

-## Docker Compose

-* Now you can open your browser and interact with these URLs:
+* Now we can open wer browser and interact with these URLs:

 Frontend, built with Docker, with routes handled based on the path: http://localhost:5173